global-input/test-global-input-app-libs/README.md

 ## Tests of global-input libraries
-This repository is intended to focus on testing [global-input-message](https://github.com/global-input/global-input-message) and [global-input-react](https://github.com/global-input/global-input-react) components.
+This repository is created for testings [global-input-message](https://github.com/global-input/global-input-message) and [global-input-react](https://github.com/global-input/global-input-react) modules using various tools.

 ### How to Run